Published 2026-06-25 · 23 min read

 Low-overhead network model.
 UAE operational; Saudi launch status unconfirmed as of May 2026.
 Backers: Balderton, Founders Fund, Peak XV, COTU.

-The most direct GCC collision point for Nawy Now.
-Huspy's consumer-facing mortgage advisory and agent network is what Nawy Now aspires to be in the GCC - with roughly four years of UAE market penetration already behind it, including 25%+ of Dubai residential mortgages.
-The overlap with Nawy Partners is partial: Nawy Partners is developer and broker-facing, Huspy is buyer-facing.
-But on the mortgage origination side, they are competing for the same transaction.
+The most direct GCC collision for Nawy Now: Huspy's consumer mortgage advisory and agent network is roughly what Nawy Now aspires to be, with ~four years of UAE penetration and 25%+ of Dubai residential mortgages.
+Overlap with Partners is partial (Partners is broker-facing, Huspy buyer-facing), but on mortgage origination they compete for the same transaction.

 Stake